-This study will be conducted in Bahraini Stock Exchange which is an emerging market because most previous studies were conducted in developed ones like US, UK and European markets or other developing markets such as Nigeria, Pakistan, Malaysia and other developing Asian economies but fewer studies were conducted in the region specially in the GCC markets.
+This study is conducted in Bahrain Bourse which is an emerging market as most previous studies were conducted in developed ones like US, UK and European markets or other developing markets such as Nigeria, Pakistan, Malaysia and other developing Asian economies but fewer studies were conducted in the region specially in the GCC markets.
 Bahrain Stock exchange contains 48 listed companies.
 Companies were selected according to the following criteria:

-a) Data is available in the period of 5 years (2007 to 2011).
+a) Data is available in the period of 5 years (2007 to 2011)